 The Road Safety Advisory Council (RSAC) oversees advertising campaigns, makes recommendations to Government about road safety policy, community, school-based and public education programs, and expenditure of the road safety levy.
 The Council meets quarterly and its work is guided by the Tasmanian Road Safety Strategy 2007-2016.

-The Road Safety Advisory Council works closely with Tasmania Police – through Department of Infrastructure, Energy and Resources – to achieve the Council’s road safety vision of working towards zero serious road crash casualties.
+The Road Safety Advisory Council works closely with Tasmania Police – through the Department of State Growth – to achieve the Council’s road safety vision of working towards zero serious road crash casualties.

 Hobart, TAS 7001